 Disadvantages of the Trade deficit are given below:

 - Negatively Impacts GDP: As per Economic theory, the GDP = C + I + G + NX, where C stands for consumption, I for investments, G for government expenditure, and NX for Net exports or the balance of trade.
 If NX is positive, it will increase the GDP, while if negative; it will decrease the GDP

 - Domestic Unemployment: Greater imports imply that the foreign-produced goods are cheaper as compared to domestically produced ones.
 This would lead to a reduction in domestic production and, therefore, greater unemployment.

 - Currency Depreciation: To import more, the country needs to sell its own currency in exchange of foreign currency to be able to pay for the imports.
 This increases the supply of domestic currency in the international market and increases the demand for foreign currency, leading to an appreciation of the foreign currency and the simultaneous depreciation of the domestic currency.
-Which can also lead to inflationary pressures for the domestic population as the purchasing power of the currency declines
+This can also lead to inflationary pressures for the domestic population as the purchasing power of the currency declines

 A trade deficit can be beneficial under certain circumstances, however, most countries prefer to curtail it at advisable limits.
 The US has had a deficit for most of the past years, however, its currency has not been affected much, this is because the USD is the most popular exchange currency for most the international transactions and therefore is always in great demand and it is also an SDR currency and therefore acts as a reserve currency.
 The above is not true for most of the countries of the world for whom the trade deficit is a bigger problem.